List of Diary of a Wimpy Kid characters: Joshie

 Joshie is a European singer (possibly British) who is Rowley's favorite idol.
 Greg believes that Joshie is for six-year-old girls, but Rowley ignores him, saying that Greg is jealous because he was the one who "discovered" Joshie.
-However, despite Rowley's opinion, Joshie appears to be a singer that is mainly idolized by females.
+However, despite Rowley's opinion, Joshie appears to be a singer that is mainly idolized by females (specifically six-year-old girls).